snakewizardd/dda_scaffold/docs/research/discoveries.md

 **"What breaks does not always heal equal."**

-*   **The Discovery**: Extreme events can cause persistent baseline changes.
+*   **The Formulation**: Extreme events can cause persistent baseline changes in rigidity.
 *   **The Mechanism**: We implemented **Asymmetric Rigidity Dynamics**.
 While "Stress" ($\rho_{slow}$) can decay over time, "Trauma" ($\rho_{trauma}$) is a unidirectional accumulator.
 *   **The Implication**: This is a model of **persistent stress accumulation**.
 It allows us to simulate the long-term effects of adversarial conditions as a permanent shift in the agent's cognitive baseline.

 ---

-## Experimental Validation
+## Implementation Verification

-Each discovery has been validated across multiple simulations:
+Each formulation has been tested across multiple simulations:

 ### D1: Rigidity-Modulated Sampling
 **Validated In:**